7054company/hackloop/README.md

 ## Disclaimer
-<b>Hackloop Provides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
+<b>Hackloop Provides You a super power with this You will able to track your child activities & responsible for you effort.<br>
 Hackloop is built for Educational Purpose.
 Use at your own Risk.</b>

+## What'up
+<b>This is project which is created on the presence on view our today world conditions ..
+From past days, many of situation geeting more unpleasent like COVID, Terrorism, etc
 <br>
 <p align="center">Made with ❤️ By <a href="https://github.com/7054company">Hackloop</a></p>